Some of you may know that my dream house would be a sturdy, old barn repurposed into an open-beamed, warm, welcoming home. With mountain views.

 And so the barn.
 It’s not that I want to live in a house that looks like a barn; it’s that I want to live in a repurposeful place.

-A place that was once useful but, in time, was no longer needed, was no longer cared for, was left alone, started falling apart, was replaced with something more up-to-date.
+A place that was once useful but, in time, was no longer needed, was no longer cared for, was left alone, started falling apart.

 And I want to fill this repurposeful home with family and friends and strangers.
-And I want all the guests to be reminded by being in that house that something new and gorgeous can come of their lives at a time when they had given up hope.
+And I want all the guests to be reminded that something new and gorgeous can come of their lives at a time when they had given up hope.

 I want to be a Hope Giver living in a hope-giving place.